 Pool A tryouts are designed for upperclassmen and potential varsity players.
 Pool B is primarily designed for incoming players and players who are not quite ready for the varsity level pool.
 The coaching staff determines the pools, and players are assigned to the A or B Pool when they check in for tryouts on the first day (August 14).
 Having said that, we do have movement between Pool B and Pool A each year during tryouts.

 I’ll Be a Senior in the Fall.
 Is My Only Option to Make the Varsity Team?

-No. Provided that their skill levels are appropriate, seniors this year may play on varsity, JV, or JV Blue teams.
-This is new for the program.
+No. Provided that their skill levels are appropriate, seniors this year may play on varsity or JV teams.

 How Many Players Are on the Rosters for Each Team?